 My main roles involves working with young people on a one to one basis to support them with employability skills and taking the next steps towards employment through volunteering, work experience placements and training.
 I also work with the girls on The Network team to plan projects, run workshops, and work closely with other youth organisations and employers in the city 😊 I’ve only been here a short time but I can already see how exciting and varied my role is going to be!

-IF I WAS HOSTING A DINNER PART WHICH 5 PEOPLE WOULD I INVITE?
+IF I WAS HOSTING A DINNER PARTy WHICH 5 PEOPLE WOULD I INVITE?

 Beyoncé – she brings EVERYTHING to the party!